 Japanese knotweed also appeared in several high profile legal cases this year, as landowners were successfully sued for allowing the plant to spread into neighbouring properties.

-Marc Montaldo of Cobley’s Solicitors, who specialises in Japanese knotweed litigations, said: “In legal cases relating to diminution in value due to knotweed, we typically see claims for around 10 per cent of the property’s value.
+Mark Montaldo of Knotweed Help (Cobley’s Solicitors), who specialises in Japanese knotweed litigations said: “In legal cases relating to diminution in value due to knotweed, we typically see claims for around 10 per cent of the property’s value.
 This is due to the stigma attached to knotweed impacting its future sale price.”

 We can now arrange After the Event Insurance for Japanese Knotweed claims so if you operate in this field, do get in touch, to find out more about our ClaimSafe After the Event Insurance for Japanese Knotweed claims.